YuanmingLeee/Seaso-server/README.md

 java -jar target/seaso-0.0.1-SNAPSHOT.jar
 ```
 If you are running/testing the project under IDEA, your IDE will automatically detect the entrance.
 On your first run, you have to init database data.
 Please run `data.sql` under `/db/mysql/` after you startup the server.

+## Issues
+Here is some issues you may meet during the installation.
+### 1. Color console in Windows
+With the use of log4j2, we are unable to print out a colorful log to the console in Windows platform.
+However, unix-like
+platforms work fine.
+It is because DOS environment does not support colors with ANSI escape codes.
+This could be not user-friendly.
+You may wish to use a plugin [Grep Console](https://plugins.jetbrains.com/plugin/7125-grep-console)
+for coloring if you are running this server with IDEA IDE.